chufangao/pcalg/README.md

 Lingam was inspired by https://sites.google.com/site/sshimizu06/lingam, the link from the original LINGAM paper: A Linear Non-Gaussian Acyclic Model for Causal Discovery: https://www.cs.helsinki.fi/u/ahyvarin/papers/JMLR06.pdf

-Please note that most of these have not been intensively tested (except for pcalg).
+Please note that most of these have not been intensively tested (except for pc).
 Additionally, directly comparing results from the official R package and a python implementation is difficult due to inherent differences between some math library calls.